Field Manual

 You have a handful of people who want in.
 They've seen the demos, they've had their aha moment, and they're ready to try it themselves.
 This is the moment you formalize it.

-Before the meeting, prepare an onboarding guide — a clear, tested document that walks someone from zero to running.
-GitHub account, VS Code installed, Claude Code extension, cloning the repo, running the app locally if they'll be prototyping, Homebrew and npm if your stack needs it.
-You only have to get this working on one person's machine — then Claude Code can help you write the spec for everyone else.
-Test it clean.
-Make sure someone can pull the code, run a command, and see something working.
-That's your prerequisite.
-Then you run the ceremony.
-Get everyone in a room — or on a call — with their machines set up.
-Walk through the basics together.
-Then run the exercise: "Marketing lead, I want you to change the brand voice file.
-Change it now."
-Everyone watches the screens.
+Prepare an onboarding guide first — GitHub account, VS Code, Claude Code extension, cloning the repo, running locally.
+You only need to get this working on one person's machine, then Claude Code helps you write the spec for everyone else.
+Test it clean: someone should be able to pull the code and see something working.
+Then run the ceremony.
+Everyone in a room with machines set up.
+Run the exercise live: "Marketing lead, change the brand voice file.
+Now."
+Everyone watches.
 "Designer, change this design token.
 Go."
 Pull the changes.
 See what happened.
-Give people real, powerful things they can do immediately — things that make them feel like they can do their job dramatically better right now.
 Not a lecture.
 Not a demo they watch.
 An exercise they do.
-The best version of this has real problems queued up — ideally pulled from the actual roadmap.
-Things that have been sitting there because nobody had bandwidth.
-Let people take a crack at them in their sandboxes during the ceremony.
-When someone solves a real problem in their first session, they're not just bought in — they're hooked.
+The best version has real problems queued up from the roadmap.
+When someone solves a real problem in their first session, they're hooked.

 Individual aha moments are powerful but fragile.
 The ceremony turns scattered interest into shared momentum.
 Everyone sees everyone else doing it.
 The skeptic watches the designer change a component.
 The designer watches the marketing lead update brand voice and sees it ripple through generated content.
 It stops being 'that AI thing John is doing' and becomes 'how we work now.'
 The energy in the room when people realize they can actually do this — that's what you can't manufacture one-on-one.